coolxeo/docker_elk_stack/README.md

-when had to execute 'grunt serve' it gives an wierd error, and the project does not launch, this has happened several times with the testing of the 100x100 out of the box working installation, however, after deleting node_modules, .temp, dist and bower_components and reinstalling them again it simply started to work, this is the only pitfall i can find in the instalation, just to make you aware. so if you see this try what told you and it will work
+when had to execute 'grunt serve' it gives an wierd error, and the project does not launch, this has happened several times with the testing of the 100x100 out of the box working installation, however, after deleting node_modules, .temp, dist and bower_components and reinstalling them again it simply started to work, this is the only pitfall i can find in the instalation, just to make you aware. so if you see this try what i told you and it will work

 Prerequisites :